szabohuba/Szoftverteszteles/README.md

 # Szoftverteszteles
-Tis project is a computer class project, which help us understand the basics of software testing.
+This project is a computer science class project, which help us to understand the basics of software testing.